myty/deno-workspace/README.md

-# Deno Workspace
+# Deno Workspace Exploration

-Welcome to the Deno Workspace project!
-This repository is dedicated to exploring the capabilities and limitations of using Deno in a monorepo setup.
+Exploring the capabilities and limitations of using Deno in a monorepo setup.

 Running `deno task dev` will launch a Vite React project by leveraging the Deno 2.1 `--filter` feature.
 However, some modifications from the developer documentation were necessary to get it working properly.